 Each year, we have to raise more than half of our turnover through donations and grants – Donate today to support our activities and help keep our prices affordable.

 Sort By Month

 Beneath the artwork, there are chalkboards for visitors of all ages to make their own responses to the art.
-For all our exhibitions, we provide a gallery trail for children and special events.
-School and community groups can visit free of charge by prebooking and can use our gallery trail to support Arts Award Discover and Explore.
+For all our exhibitions, we provide a gallery trail for children.
+School and community groups can visit free of charge by pre-booking and can the exhibition to support Arts Award Discover and Explore.
 For details contact Beccy on 020 7709 8908 or via email.